 Dates: Installed in multiple phases between 1983 - 1989

 Location: New Hudson, MI U.S.A.

-The liner needed to be a membrane light enough to be installed on the steep, trench-like slope, yet strong enough to resist tearing and chemical deterioration.
+The landfill liner needed to be a membrane light enough to be installed on the steep, trench-like slope, yet strong enough to resist tearing and chemical deterioration.

 Lightweight XR-5 Geomembrane, manufactured by Seaman Corporation, was selected and was keyed at the top and bottom into a compacted clay trench.
 The 30-mil geomembrane landfill lining material is very strong with a breaking strength of 550 pounds per linear inch, thanks to the weave in a scrim that has 20 fibers per inch in each direction (compared with the standard of 10 fibers per inch).
 Chemical resistance is enhanced by the use of DuPont Elvaloy resin modifier, and the landfill liner is able to hold in methane and any leachate while resisting the effects of weather and stretching.

 Quarterly inspections are completed by the Department of Natural Resources and water samples from eight test wells around the landfill confirm that XR-5 has not allowed any seepage.